 Actinomycetes in manure compost are also naturally occurring and help digest proteins and fats, organic acids and other materials that fungi cannot in moist conditions.
 You can tell the difference by looking for the spidery filaments in actinomycetes versus the clumps of gray to white fuzz created by fungal colonies.

 Actinomycetes in manure compost form an important product used in many mushroom production practices.

 Encouraging Actinomycetes Growth

 That filament forming white fungus in compost bins is a great part of the decomposition process.
-For this reason, it is important to encourage an environment that favors the bacteria’s growth.
-Moderately moist soil that is low in acidity supports the formation of more bacteria.
+For this reason, it’s important to encourage an environment that favors the bacteria’s growth.
+Moderately moist soil that’s low in acidity supports the formation of more bacteria.
 Low pH conditions must also be prevented as well as waterlogged soil.